The Witcher Calculator

 - or what we think is the optimal experience (see paragraph below).

 As you can see at the bottom of The Witcher calculator, there's quite a lot to catch up on.
 But boy, is it going to be worth it!
-Now that you have a game plan to go by, all that's left to do is get a nice hot cup of tea (or a refreshing cold drink, depending on where you live), some snacks, get cozy, and read (or play) away! 📚🎮
+Now that you have a game plan to go by, all that's left to do is prepare a nice hot cup of tea or a refreshing cold drink with a help of the chilled rink calculator or the tea brewing calculator, get cozy, and read (or play) away! 📚🎮

 I want to read and play in the best possible order!